xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486B_MOD01_DEMO.md

           return View();
        }
 ```
-    >**Note:** This code block represents an action that will return a view called Index.

 4. In the Solution Explorer pane, expand **Views**, and then expand **Photo**.
 5. In the Solution Explorer pane, under Photo, click **Index.cshtml**.